Back to blogs

 Foundry components

-• Forge: Used for contract compilation, deployment and testing.
+• Forge: Used for contract compilation, deployment, and testing.

 • Cast: Facilitates transaction creation, blockchain interaction, and data conversion.